rajeevshukla/Servlet3Sessions/src/com/demo/readme.txt

            what destroy method ?

-           the resource whihc we have initilized in init method must be closed properly so for that we will write resource cleanup operations in destroy method.
+           the resource which we have initialized in init method must be closed properly so for that we will write resource cleanup operations in destroy method.

            ex. closing file , closing database connection. cache memory cleanup.